-Use of pesticides (NFR 3Df)
+5.4.10 Use of pesticides (NFR 3Df)

-Changes in chapter

-Update of text

-Max

-March 2019 KS & JMP
+Changes in chapter March 2020 KS, JG & JMP

 HCB emissions from the use of pesticides resulting from HCB residues in chlorine containing pesticides are included under this category.

 The emission trend (Figure 5.20) is sharply declining in the early 1990's due to decreased use of chlorine containing pesticides.
 A new herbicide containing clopyralid was put on the market in Finland in 2010.